Rides

 Fitness

 Without doubt the most problematic aspect for many newcomers is fitness.
 Fitness is very specific to the activity concerned and if you are not used to riding a bike reasonable distances then you might find the first few rides somewhat challenging.
 But if you’re looking for an easy life then join a golf club or get back on the couch ;).
 So many are attracted to cycling but give up after just a couple of outings thinking they don’t have the ability.
 It just seems that it is all hard work and no enjoyment not realising that this is a temporary short-lived hurdle.
 Cycling is never an easy sport but the good news is that the body adapts very quickly and with regular riding fitness gains can be dramatic and what once seemed almost impossible becomes a ride in the park.
 Most cyclists are just like you, except they have been riding for longer, so don’t give up before the fun bit starts.
 For the less confident the best way to start may be to ride on your own or with similar friends and slowly build up your speed and distance before joining a club ride.
-As a rough guide, there is a 25-30 miles ride at 10-12mph, with pace adjusted to the slowest rider plus a welcome café stop.
-A 35-45 miles group, average 12-14mph, a 13-15mph group doing 45-55 miles, and a 15-17mph doing 60-70 miles make up the four regular Sunday rides.
+As a rough guide, there is a 20-30 miles ride at 10-12mph, with pace adjusted to the slowest rider plus a welcome café stop.
+A 35-45 miles group, average 12-14mph, a 13-15mph group doing 45-55 miles, and two 55-70 miles one at 13-15mph and a 15-17mph make up the five regular Sunday rides.

 Choose the right bike that fits you 🙂